poddardelhi/kv_eeScrapper/README.md

-# Data Analysis of real state prices in Tallinn including data collection through webscarpping
+# Data Analysis of real state in Tallinn & Data collection through webscarpping

+This is ongoing project which uses python's webscrapping library scrapy to scrap the Estonian realstate website KV.EE.
+The phases of project are:

+* Data collection stage
+* Data Cleaning and Prepapring
+* Model building
+* Model Deployment
+* Model Deployment in AWS